hsuedocode/resume/resume_be.md

 - Identified inefficiencies in release tasks and enhanced developer efficiency by 50% via automation using a Bash script.
 - Designed and implemented 5+ API integrations, handling 200K requests via SOAP or REST/OAuth protocols.
 - Reduced developer configuration requirements by 25% through the application of Object-Oriented design principles, minimizing code duplication.
-- Contributed 35% of the code for the Config Manager UI (project of 3 engineers), which was built on React-Redux and consisted of hundreds of components and containers.
 - Resolved critical production bugs within tight deadlines, leveraging tools such as AWS Cloudwatch and Prometheus

 ### <span>Software Engineer Internship, Bespoke Metrics</span><span>01/2018 – 09/2018</span>